Would you like to look around? Arrange a visit and see what University Centre Reaseheath can offer

 A wide range of entry qualifications are considered for higher education courses.

-- BTEC/EDEXCEL National Certificates and Diplomas/Extended Diplomas
+- Pearson / Edexcel BTEC Certificates and Diplomas/Extended Diplomas

-- Relevant Access to Higher Education courses
+- Access to Higher Education Diploma (Land-based or Science)

-- Full Diploma of the International Baccalaureate
+- IBO International Baccalaureate Diploma

-- Scottish ‘Highers’
+- Scottish Highers/Advanced Highers

 - Advanced Modern Apprenticeships